Bale hay at 15 to 20 percent moisture (wet basis).

 Round bales vs. rectangular bales

-Studies don’t show a clear advantage for one bale type over the other.
+There is no clear advantage for one bale type over the other.

-For example, despite the tendency for uncovered large rectangular bales to absorb more moisture than large round bales, our Morris study indicated no significant difference in average dry matter loss for the two bale types over an eight-month storage period.
+Despite the tendency for uncovered large rectangular bales to absorb more moisture than large round bales, our Morris study indicated no significant difference in average dry matter loss for the two bale types over an eight-month storage period.

 - Greater availability of balers and handling equipment.